jkvaternik/i-love-you-bot/README.md

 So I created this bot to do that work for him.
 It uses this starter code, and a Heroku server to host the bot server.
 Hopefully all should work right now, have fun UCSC!

+I used this starter code as a resource.
+Attached is it's README.

 # Sample GroupMe NodeJS Callback Bot

 ## Introduction